Concludia Instructions

 Just because a sentence is proven on a syntax level does not mean it is actually proven on a semantics level.
 As discussed above, Concludia's machinery does not understand the semantic meaning of sentences.

-Similarly, if you come across a conclusion that is marked proven but that you disagree with, Concludia allows a way for you to contest the proof.
+Similarly, if you come across a conclusion that is marked proven but you disagree that its sources justify the conclusion, Concludia allows a way for you to contest the proof.
+This is called an 'undercut': a counterpoint that contests an inference.

 How To Use

-Currently, Concludia supports argument navigation, and adjustment of truth values in premises.
-(Future plans include user accounts, the ability to challenge reasoning, and the ability to create and add to existing arguments.)
+Currently, Concludia supports argument navigation, counterpoints, and adjustment of truth values in premises.
+Truth value changes are currently shared across all viewers.
+In the future, users will be able to set their own truth for Values.
+If a graph includes counterpoints, you can view them via the “Show counterpoints” toggle.
+(Future plans include the ability to challenge reasoning, and the ability to create and add to existing arguments.)

-Any therefore, or conclusion - that is, any box that is not a premise - is prepended with a symbol that indicates its provability state:
+Any conclusion or lemma - that is, any box that is not a premise - is prepended with a symbol that indicates its provability state:

-A sentence displays its immediate pre-requisites and followers.
+A sentence displays its immediate sources and targets.
 You can navigate up and down the argument by clicking on them.

 Any premise is appended with a symbol that indicates its truth state: T, F, or U - indicating True, False, or Unknown respectively.